unibo-oop-projects/OOP23-Carletti-Catena-DallAra-DallaTheMage-MatteoGodzilla-MattiaRocchi-Labyrinth/README.md

 + Speed: measured in #tiles per turn, dictates how much the player can move in a single turn.
 All players start at 1, but can be increased over time
 + Height/Recon: measured in #tiles, is used when calculating the area of tiles that should reveal around the player
 * Luck: changes how many tiles around the player will be special ones/won't have walls blocking the player (debating on it)
+* (Single player) Strength: Multiply damage for each attack by +0.5x.
+* (Single player) Endurance: Increase HP by +25.
 * (Single player) Equipment / spells.
 * (Single player) Inventory.

 ## Extra
-Implementation of the ability to choose the size of the game map.
+* Implementation of the ability to choose the size of the game map.
-Implementation of the ability to choose the map (example: cemetery, undergrounds, dark woods), modify mobs and tiles pattern.
+* Implementation of the ability to choose the map (example: cemetery, undergrounds, dark woods), modify mobs and tiles pattern.

 ## The pros of choosing this project
 + It's a very flexible project because it allows us to add new rules and features at will without too much added complexity.